pankajsureshnaik/project1_whatsapp/README.md

 ## 📬 Contributions

 If you’re using a similar method or want to improve token tagging or visual design, feel free to fork the repo or submit a pull request.
 ---
 > 💡 *"Let the machines talk, while you fix them."*

+## 📁 Files in this Repository

+- `BreakdownData.xlsx` – Contains cleaned and tokenized WhatsApp message data
+- `BreakdownDashboard.pbix` – Power BI report connected to the Excel file